NVIDIA/NeMo-Framework-Launcher/README.md

 using NeRF for 3D modeling can be less effective when it comes to capturing both the intricate details of a surface as well as its material and texture.

-DMTet finetunning disentangles the learning of geometry and appearance models, such that both a fine surface and a rich material/texture can be generated.
+DMTet fine-tunning disentangles the learning of geometry and appearance models, such that both a fine surface and a rich material/texture can be generated.
 To enable such a disentangled learning, a hybrid scene representation of [DMTet](https://nv-tlabs.github.io/DMTet/) is used.